terra-campaigns/rhun/README.md

 ## Toolset

 - Obsidian is a good (and free) markdown editor.
-- If you dont have something like Obsidian Sync, edits on the fly can also be done using GitHub's webapp.
+- If you don't have something like Obsidian Sync, edits on the fly can also be done using GitHub's web app.
 - When adding images, do not add them directly to the repository, to keep it light.
 Use Imgur and html links instead.
 Obsidian has a [plugin](https://github.com/gavvvr/obsidian-imgur-plugin) that does that for you.

 ### Tips & tricks